KHOmega/KH-PC-and-Linux-Setup/vanilla-linux-setup.md

 - Step 1: Launch `Heroic Games Launcher` and click `Log in` on the top left, and then click `Epic Games Login` and proceed to login into your Epic Games Store Account.

-- Step 2: After you are logged in, click `Wine Manager` on the left, select `WINE-GE`, and then click the refresh button which will then refresh the window with different Wine versions.
+- Step 2: After you are logged in, click `Wine Manager` on the left, select `GE-PROTON`, and install `GE-Proton-Latest`
-   - From here, download the latest numbered Wine-GE version. (eg. `Wine-GE-Proton8-20`)

 ![image](https://github.com/KHOmega/KH-SteamDeck-Setup/assets/93887977/a7739545-a0c8-45c9-b8df-0abd54180ed5)